agsb/toki-pona-pi/README.md

 ( this file is a stub )

-Some statistical programs about Toki Pona. [https://tokipona.org/] and [https://en.wikipedia.org/wiki/Toki_Pona]
+Some statistical programs for frequency analysis about [Toki Pona](https://en.wikipedia.org/wiki/Toki_Pona) More in [Toki Pona](https://tokipona.org/).

 Steven D. Rogers, "One of the language's main goals is a focus on minimalism.
 It is designed to express maximal meaning with minimal complexity."

 ## Toki Pona